pratyush1806/pratyush1806.github.io/_posts/2015-08-17-mysql-master-master-replication.md

 ```

 ### Setting Up Replication on Server A (IP Address 172.17.0.2)
-1.Create a MySQL user for replication:
+Step 1: Create a MySQL user for replication:

 ```
 create user 'replicator'@'%' identified by 'password';